marioizquierdo/jquery.serializeJSON/README.md

     "null": null, // <-- "false", "null", "undefined", "", "0" parse as null
     "other stuff": "other stuff"
   },
-  "autos": { // works as the parseAll option
+  "autos": { // <-- works like the parseAll option
     "string": "text with stuff",
     "0": 0,         // <-- parsed as number
     "1": 1,         // <-- parsed as number